Transdev Wellington: Background

 The Greater Wellington Regional Council (GWRC) put the contract for the operation of Wellington's metropolitan commuter rail services out to tender in 2015.
 Bids were received from a Keolis Downer/KiwiRail joint venture, Serco and a Transdev Australasia/Hyundai Rotem joint venture.
 In December 2015, the Transdev Australasia/Hyundai Rotem joint venture was announced as the preferred bidder.

 The contract runs for nine years from 1 July 2016.
 The contract has two three-year extension options, taking its potential total length to 15 years.
 Extensions are subject to the achievement of performance targets including on-time performance and customer satisfaction.
 GWRC stated that the contract is to provide savings to ratepayers of around $100m over the 15 years.

 In November 2017, the first strike on Wellington's network in 24 years occurred.

 Operations

 Most of Tranz Metro's 400 operational staff were re-employed by Transdev Wellington.

+Rolling stock

 Most rolling stock used on the Wellington suburban network is owned by the GWRC and leased to the current operator.
 The fleet comprises: